 QFs designating the Firm Mode of Operation will be eligible to receive purchase payments for the delivery of firm energy by the QF to the Company.
-The QF may contract to receive payments for firm energy based on A or B, below.
+The QF may contract to receive payments for firm energy based on A. or B., below.
 Contract terms for 10 or 15 years are available only where the QF is defined under Paragraph I.A.

-The QF may contract to receive payment for firm time-differentiated energy at rates to be determined with each revision of this schedule (Variable Rate).
-These rates in cents per kWh, which reflect the Company's estimated avoided energy cost for delivery of firm energy during 2013 or 2014, are as shown in the price tables below:
+A. The QF may contract to receive payment for firm time-differentiated energy at rates to be determined with each revision of this schedule.
+These rates in cents per kWh, which reflect the Company's estimated avoided energy cost for delivery of firm energy during 2013 or 2014, are as follows:

-A. Option A: The QF may contract to receive energy purchase payments for the delivery of firm energy based upon fixed prices, as shown below in cents per kWh:
+The QF may contract to receive energy purchase payments for the delivery of firm energy based upon long-term fixed prices, as shown below in cents per kWh:

-Fixed Long-Term Rate
+Energy Prices

-Variable Rate 5-Year 10-Year 15-Year
+5-Year ·10-Year 15-Year

-On-Peak (¢/kWh) 4.541 5.055 5.526 5.813
+On-Peak (¢/kWh) 5,055 5.526 5.813

-Off-Peak (¢/kWh) 3.455 3.964 4.388 4.661
+Off-Peak (¢/kWh) 3.964 4.388 4.661